carols10cents/pr-practice/README.md

   - Removing part of your change
   - Squashing two commits into one
   - Rebasing on the current master branch
+5. Make the change requested.
+Ask for help if you need it!
-5. Within a few days, I **will** merge your pull request and congratulate you with emoji :)
+6. Within a few days of you successfully making the change, I **will** merge your pull request and congratulate you with emoji :)

 Inspired by the [illacceptanything project](https://github.com/illacceptanything/illacceptanything).